ESA-APEx/apex_documentation/propagation/usecases.md

 ### Scenarios

-* A project discovered a toolbox to perform EO data processing tasks and wants to integrate a specific set of features from this toolbox into an openEO processing graph or use it within a CWL workflow.
+* A project discovered a toolbox to perform EO data processing tasks and wants to integrate a specific set of features from this toolbox into an openEO processing graph or use it as a OGC Application Package.

 ### Solution